research-team/robot-dream/doc/architecture.md

 - detected audio signal: loud sound, word, etc
 - sensory stimulus

-Different sensory tagged are translated into tagged neuronal structures of the rNN of the sleeping brain during the direct translation phase.
+Different sensory tagged are translated into tagged neuronal structures of the rNN of the dreaming brain during the direct translation phase.

 ![Semantic tagger activity](HLD_Activity_SemanticTagger.png)

-##### Rise of abstraction layer of the rNN of sleeping brain
+##### Rise of abstraction layer of the rNN of dreaming brain

 The granularity level of the rNN could be switched in several ways for example instead of Hodgkin–Huxley model the integrate and fire could be used.
 The other way is to take in account events of a different time scale: **spikes** and electro-chemical activity including changes of conductance, resistance, current and potential in the **milliseconds** timescale; spike timing plasticity (excitatory, inhibitory) in the **seconds** timescale; long term as well as structural plasticity in the **hours** timescale.